karanaditya993/tidy-tabs/README.md

 # tab-destroyer
-Chrome Extension that specifically chosen tabs that are open in your browser
+Chrome Extension that lets you choose which tabs by domain you would like to close